JAGGU94/Melanoma_Assignment/README.md

 Vascular lesion

 These data sets consists of images for different diseases, we have to use CNN model to understand and train the model to predict the disease.
-With these built model will be usefult to calssify melanoma with just images processing and will be usefult to dermatologists.
+With these built model will be usefult to calssify melanoma with just images processing and will be useful to dermatologists.

 # Project Pipeline :-